Python - Pip, Pipenv

 Pip

-This can be done using the High Performance Scans technology in our Debricked CLI.
-By running the resolve command, the CLI automatically detects all manifest files without the recommended lock files and generates the files as needed.
-The first part of the name is based on the name of the file it was generated from:
+To achieve the fastest and most accurate results, create a file containing the resolved dependency tree before scanning.
+This can be accomplished using the High Performance Scans technology in Debricked CLI.
+By executing the resolve command, the CLI automatically identifies all manifest files that lack the recommended lock files and generates them as needed.
+The first part of the name is based on the name of the file it was generated from.
+The file naming format is as follows:

 <FILE_NAME>.pip.debricked.lock